Twitter convinced Trump doesn't know the lyrics to 'God Bless America'

-Does President Trump know the words to God Bless America?
-Twitter users appear convinced he doesn't.

-After disinviting the Super Bowl champion Philadelphia Eagles from their scheduled White House visit, Trump invited the teams' fans to join him for a "Celebrate America" event on the South Lawn of the White House Tuesday.
+After uninviting the Super Bowl champion Philadelphia Eagles from their scheduled White House visit, President Trump invited the teams' fans to join him for a "Celebrate America" event on the South Lawn of the White House Tuesday.

 During the ceremony, the president stood before the U.S. Marine Band and Army Chorus as they played The Star-Spangled Banner and God Bless America.
 During the latter song, Trump began to sing along to the first few lyrics but quickly stopped before spending the rest of the tune bobbing his head and occasionally mouthing some words during the chorus.